Tom McCleister

-Thomas McCleister (born May 26, 1949, New York City) is an American actor who is perhaps best known for his role as Ike on Married... with Children.
+Thomas McCleister (born May 26, 1949) is an American actor who is perhaps best known for his role as Ike on Married... with Children.
 McCleister also played the part of Kolos on the series Star Trek: Deep Space Nine, appearing in the episode "Q-Less".
 He has made guest appearances on such shows as NYPD Blue, Roswell, Angel, Matlock, Jake and the Fatman, Diagnosis Murder, and Providence.
 His motion picture credits include Midnight Run (1988), a supporting role in the box-office smash Arnold Schwarzenegger-Danny DeVito film Twins (1988), Crazy in Alabama (1999), and Grand Theft Parsons (2003).
 In 2004 he portrayed a lawyer in Clint Eastwood's Academy Award winning drama Million Dollar Baby.